naushad3210/RetailStore/README.md

 ```
 1) Open command propmt, then switch to directory {dir}/RetailStore.
 Please verify that the pom.xml is present in this directory.
 2) Run the command "mvn clean install"
-3) Check the target folder for the generated war file named "RetailStore-0.0.1-SNAPSHOT.war"
+3) Check the target folder for the generated war file named "RetailStore.war"
-4) Rename the file to RetailStore.war
-5) Place the RetailStore.war file to tomcat/webapps  folder
+4) Place the RetailStore.war file to tomcat/webapps  folder
-6) Start Tomcat.
+5) Start Tomcat.
 ```

 ### APIs Details